 Coordinating your whole body from the ground up in a Balance and Relax condition.

-Give yourself this opportunity, and you will have a powerful medicine tool that no one can take away from you.
+Give yourself this opportunity, and you will have a powerful practice that no one can take away from you.

 This is pushing hand as it is taught at the H. Won Gim Tai Chi Institute in New York City.
 One of my classmates, Austin Vryhof was visiting me in Barcelona and we decided to do little practice before going to the Airport.

 I shared this video to make a point.
-What you are looking at is a training application use at our school to assist in developing inner power.
+What you are looking at is a training application use as one of the many applications offer at our school in developing inner power.

 Now, most people will look at this video and think that we are faking going backward.
 I probably would my self, if I did not train and experience for myself.
 In fact, someone was standing nearby looking at us in action, and this person believed that we were pretending to be pushed back.

-Like everything in life that worth knowing, can only be experienced from the inside out.
-If you desire to successfully change anything in your world you must do so from within your being.
+If you desire to successfully change anything in your world you must do so from within.